microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

 _Your IT organization may provide you access to an Azure resource group, but not the entire subscription.
 If that's the case, take note of that resource group name and make sure you have `Contributor` access to it, using the instructions mentioned above._

-Next, you'll create the Azure resources for the subsequent challenges using [Azure Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) and the [Azure CLI](https://docs.microsoft.com/cli/azure/what-is-azure-cli).
+# Next, you'll create the Azure resources for the subsequent challenges using [Azure Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) and the [Azure CLI](https://docs.microsoft.com/cli/azure/what-is-azure-cli).

+You'll create the Azure resources for the subsequent challenges using [Azure Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) and the [Azure CLI](https://docs.microsoft.com/cli/azure/what-is-azure-cli).

+> > > > > > > 5a680681 ([Hack Update] 047-TrafficControlWithDapr WTH updates based upon internal workshop feedback (#518))

 1. If you're using [Azure Cloud Shell](https://shell.azure.com), skip this step and proceed to step 2.
 Open the [terminal window](https://code.visualstudio.com/docs/editor/integrated-terminal) in VS Code and make sure you're logged in to Azure